|View source on GitHub|

 Tensorof the same type and shape as

 axis: The dimension along which the KL divergence is computed.
-Note, the values of
+The values of

-Tensorwhose rank is either 0, or the same rank as
+Tensorwhose rank is either 0, or the same as that of

 labels, and must be broadcastable to